hgprod/timecard/README.md

 Time Card is a very basic time tracking system.
-Add categories and sub categories and use the start and stop to trakc a task.
+Add categories and sub categories and use the start and stop to track a task.
 There is a reporting tab, but it is barely used at this point.
 More updates to come.